bharatkumar-ramamoorthy/Cyclistic-Bike_sharing_company/README.md

 **TOOLS USED - SQL(Bigquery), Excel, Google cloud storage and Data Studio, Powerpoint Presentation**

-The project aims at using various data analytics in a Marketing Analyst team for a Fictional Bike share company called Cyclistic.
+The project in a Marketing Analyst team for a Fictional Bike share company called Cyclistic.
 In cyclistic, there are two different type of users a.Casual rider and b.Members.
 Members  have annual subcriptions where the casual riders don't.
 Also,Lily Morelo-Marketing executive team suggests that the company's future success depends on maximizing the number of annual membershiip

 **1. The Business Task:**